adorsys/open-banking-gateway/README.md

  with code navigation, refactoring and other stuff for **Flowable BPMN engine**.
 It will make your work a lot easier as you don't need to leave IntelliJ to change diagram or to see what class is used at which step.

+ - Running local tests faster.
+To avoid Postgres TestContainer slow initialization one can use following environment variables:
+ `TESTCONTAINERS_REUSE_ENABLE=true;TESTCONTAINERS_RYUK_DISABLED=true;SPRING_DATASOURCE_URL=jdbc:tc:postgresql:12:////open_banking?TC_DAEMON=true&?TC_TMPFS=/testtmpfs:rw&TC_INITSCRIPT=init.sql&TC_REUSABLE=true`
+  this will keep Postgres TestContainer started and migrated after 1st run, significantly reducing next tests startup time.
+  Note, that it will introduce shared state across tests, which is mostly OK but for some tests may cause failures.

  - Starting with project: [How to start with project](https://github.com/adorsys/open-banking-gateway/tree/develop/how-to-start-with-project)

  - Populating database with bank data: [How to fill database with bank data](https://github.com/adorsys/open-banking-gateway/tree/develop/opba-db/README.md)

 ## Documentation